Frequently Asked Questions

 api/src/graphql/sms.sdl.ts

-service function implemented above now correctly matches this SDL, returning theSmsSendResponse
+service function implemented above matches this SDL, returning theSmsSendResponse

 type including theerrorMessage